NapsterInBlue/MoviesMetricsMusings/content/articles/2018-10-10 style transfer.md

 <center>{% img {filename}/images/style_transfer/images/buscemi.jpg %}</center>
 <center>{% img {filename}/images/style_transfer/output/simpsons/buscemi_at_iteration_300.png %}</center>

 ______

-All blundering aside, I hope that if you made it this far down you enjoyed reading.
-[Here's a link to the repository that I used to put everything together](https://github.com/NapsterInBlue/Academy-Awards), including the raw box office data that I spent a day getting at-- [hit me up on Twitter](https://twitter.com/NapsterInBlue) if you wind up doing anything cool with it!
+This was as fun to write as it was weird to read.
+If you've got the hardware that can swing it, putting two images together is basically a one-liner from the command line.
+[Source code is here](https://github.com/NapsterInBlue/style_transfer)-- [hit me up on Twitter](https://twitter.com/NapsterInBlue) if you come up with anything particularly bad!

 Cheers,